 This week is Ochre Ribbon week, an Aboriginal-led advocacy campaign running each year from 12 until 19 February.

-Aboriginal women experience disproportionate levels of violence – both structural and interpersonal – and face significant barriers to accessing support.
+Statistics indicate that Indigenous women experience disproportionate levels of violence – both structural and interpersonal – and face significant barriers to seeking support.

-We stand with and acknowledge the critical work of Aboriginal community controlled organisations in the specialist family violence sector and beyond, and we call for action to end the violence against Aboriginal and Torres Strait Islander people, especially women and children.
+At Safe and Equal, we recognise the critical work of Aboriginal community-controlled organisations in the specialist family violence sector and beyond, and we’re working to amplify First Nations women’s calls for action to end the violence against Aboriginal and Torres Strait Islander people, especially women and children.

 - National Family Violence Prevention Legal Services Forum